Sunday, September 29, 2019

 As the introductory written statement proclaims, "Henry VIII had six wives.
 Catherine of Aragon was the first; but her story is of no particular interest--she was a respectable woman.
 So Henry divorced her."

-We do not get to see Catherine of Aragon, instead, the film opens with Anne Boleyn ( Merle Oberon ), who is making preparations for her execution.
+The film opens with Anne Boleyn (Merle Oberon), who is making preparations for her execution.

 Poor Jane Seymour has a short tenure as the king's wife as well, but she at least dies a natural death.
-And then Henry spies the beautiful Katherine Howard ( Binnie Barnes ), a lady of the court.
-She is the object of affection for Squire Thomas ( Robert Donat ) but when she realizes that the king is smitten with her, she gladly sets her eyes upon the crown instead.
+Then Henry spies the beautiful Katherine Howard (Binnie Barnes), a lady of the court.
+She is the object of affection for Squire Thomas (Robert Donat) but when she realizes that the king is smitten with her, she gladly sets her eyes upon the crown instead.
 Love is freely sacrificed to the god of ambition.

 "Love eternal...since yesterday afternoon, until tomorrow morning?" - Katherine Howard